 What is Paced Bottle Feeding?

-Paced bottle feeding It is a way of bottle feeding that mimics breastfeeding.
+The paced bottle feeding technique is a way of bottle feeding that mimics breastfeeding.
 It slows down the flow of milk from the bottle, allowing your baby to feed more slowly (“pacing” themselves) and take more breaks.
 This avoids feeding too fast or overfeeding, which usually results in discomfort for the baby, spitting up and fussiness.
 Or it can even result in your baby suddenly refusing the bottle.

 While it is a recommended technique for babies that both bottle feed and breastfeed, it also has many benefits for babies that are bottle feeding exclusively.